-U.S. existing home sales hit more than 9-1/2-year high
+U.S. existing home sales race to more than 9-1/2-year high

 At October's sales pace, it would take 4.3 months to clear the stock of houses on the market, down from 4.4 months in September.
 A six-month supply is viewed as a healthy balance between supply and demand.

-In October, new listings typically stayed on the market for 41 days.
-That was up from 39 days in September, but down from 57 days a year ago.
-Economists say builders will need to ramp up construction of new homes to meet the pent-up demand.
-House price increases are outstripping wage gains.
-While that could make home purchasing expensive for first-time buyers, it is raising equity for homeowners and enticing some to put their homes on the market.
+While house price increases could make home purchasing expensive for first-time buyers, it is raising equity for homeowners and enticing some to put their homes on the market.